Different Types of Therapeutic Games

-Use Your I’s is an educational game to play with school age kids.
+Use Your I’s is one of the best educational therapeutic games to play with school-age kids.
 In this game, kids are encouraged to communicate their feelings and needs in an appropriate way.
 It also has feelings faces throughout the game to give them an opportunity to talk about when they may have felt or experienced that feeling with others.
 I have played this individually and with a parent present.
 One of my favorites and definitely worth the investment!!

 Totika Self Esteem Game and Six Sets of Cards – A Games of Fun, Skill and Communication is one of my favorite therapy tools to use with kids 7 years and older.
 I even recommend parents buy this game to play with your family.
 It is similar to Jenga, except it comes with questions that you answer between each piece that is pulled from the tower.
 I’m sure my fellow therapists out there are familiar with this one and hopefully they have as much success as I do.

 Cyber Dilemmas In a Jar®: Challenges for Teens can be used as an icebreaker or main activity in a group setting.
 At first, your teens may laugh at the idea, but soon it will turn into a great time!

 Before we go on, i must encourage you to try amazon prime.
 It’s free for 30 days right now!! amazon is where i order all my therapy tools, books, and toys!

 Emotional Bingo for Children is one of my favorites.
 Who doesn’t love BINGO??
 This bingo game teaches children triggers, words for feelings, and coping skills.
 I even recommend this game for parent to buy for family game night.

 Emotional Bingo for Teens uses the same concept, but is tailored towards teen language and problems.